Addiction Treatment Barriers

 • Illinois had 891 facilities.

 Conversely, states with low populations tend to have fewer facilities, and many of these states are quite large geographically—which means facilities are more spread out and harder to access for people in rural areas.
-In 2016:7
+In 2016:8

 • Vermont had 61 treatment facilities.

-• Wyoming had 5874facilities.
+• Wyoming had 5874 facilities.

 • Montana had 162 facilities.

-Other Challenges & Rehab Hurdles
+Other Challenges & Hurdles to Getting Help for Addiction

 In addition to the issues outlined above, there are a number of other reasons why people have a hard time getting help for an addiction.